 Implementation Support Group (ISG)

 The Implementation Support Group (ISG) serves the various software implementation activities for buildingSMART standards.
-The mission of the ISG is to discuss and promote the use of bSI standards - Industry Foundation Classes (IFC), Model View Definitions (MVDs), the BIM Collaboration Format (BCF), and the buildingSMART Data Dictionary (bSDD) - enabling digital workflows for the exchange of built asset data among different software products and platforms.
-It is a peer-based forum, typical comprised of technical representatives from software vendors, representatives of the Model Support Group (MSG), Software Certification (SC), bSI Rooms (Building, Infrastructure, Airport, Regulatory, etc.) and guests.
+The mission of the ISG is to discuss and promote the use of bSI standards - Industry Foundation Classes (IFC) and the BIM Collaboration Format (BCF).
+The goal is to enable digital workflows for the exchange of built asset data among different software products and platforms.
+It is a peer-based forum, typical comprised of technical representatives from software vendors, representatives of the Model Support Group (MSG), Software Certification (SC) group, buildingSMART Rooms (Building, Infrastructure, Airport, Regulatory, etc.) and other participants and guests.

-Membership in ISG is open to all software companies that are members of the international, regional, or national chapters/alliances of buildingSMART.
+Membership of ISG is open to all software developers (commercial, academic/research, open source, proprietary, large, and small) that are members of the international, regional, or national chapters/alliances of buildingSMART.
 Members in good standing are encouraged to actively engage in events and activities sponsored by buildingSMART International and chapters, as well as the ISG, promoting the support for standards in their products and the value they bring to customers.
-Non-member companies are welcome as guests to observe ISG activities for up to a year before committing to buildingSMART membership and active participation.
-Academic guests are always welcome to observe and engage to help broaden the communication of technical expertise between research and industry realms.
+Non-member developers/companies are welcome as guests to observe ISG activities for up to a year before committing to buildingSMART membership and active participation.

 ISG organizes regular, biannual, in-person meetings (Spring and Autumn), at locations hosted by members on a rotating basis, and monthly online/telephone conferences to discuss implementation and support strategies and to clarify issues occurring among members.